“Customer,” “consumer” and “client” are often used interchangeably, but they aren’t quite the same thing.

 Clients can also serve as a referral network, recommending a certain professional to their friends and family to expand their client base.

-In the next section, we’ll dive into the key differences that set customers, consumers and clients apart.
+In the next section, we’ll dive into the key differences that set customers, consumers and clients apart, including a closer look at the customer vs client relationship.
 Here are the main attributes of each group.

 Customer vs. consumer vs. client: key differences